LifeBogger presents the Full Story of a Football Genius best known by the Nickname; “The Beast”.

 Akinfenwa’s strength has been recognised by the Fifa series of video games, which have deemed him the strongest footballer in the world, with a strength rating of 97 out of 100.

 Akinfenwa is often recognised as a footballer.
-Just not always as the right sort of footballer.
+But not just always as the right sort of footballer.
 The striker admits he was once pulled over by a policeman who mistook him for a player in America’s NFL.

 Akinfenwa was happy to set the errant copper straight, telling him: “I play proper football.”

-FACT CHECK: Thanks for reading our Adebayor Akinfenwa Childhood Story plus Untold Biography Facts.
-At LifeBogger, we strive for accuracy and fairness.
-If you see something that doesn’t look right in this article, please place your comment or contact us!.
+Thanks for reading LifeBogger’s version of Adebayo Akinfenwa Biography.
+We strive for accuracy and fairness.
+If you see something that doesn’t look right in this article, please place your comment or contact us!